13 Scenic Road Trips to Experience the Beautiful Colors of Fall

 Distance: 460 miles north

-Stone Mountain Park is located just outside Atlanta.
+Stone Mountain Park (pictured above in feature image) is located just outside of Atlanta.
 The actual mountain itself is made up of quartz monzonite.
 The park has over 3,200 acres of natural beauty to explore and offers a variety of activities.
-There are campsites, RV spots, and an on-site hotel for guests to stay at.
-Events such as the Summit Sky Ride, Dinosaur Explore, historic village, and miniature golf are available to do year-round.
-In the fall and winter, guests can enjoy the beauty of fall at the Pumpkin Festival and Snow Mountain.
+There are campsites, RV spots, and an onsite hotel.
+Activities such as the Summit Sky Ride, historic village, and miniature golf are available year-round.
+In the fall and winter, guests can enjoy the beauty of fall at the Pumpkin Festival (October) and Stone Mountain Christmas (November – January).

 Tallulah Gorge State Park